-Navigating the world of apps can often feel like trying to predict the ebb and flow of ocean tides.
+Navigating the world of social media apps can often feel like trying to predict the ebb and flow of ocean tides.
 The dynamics are complex, and the landscape is constantly changing.
 However, one name has emerged amidst this ever-evolving digital space and planted its roots firmly in the digital terrain – TikTok.
 An app that was virtually unheard of only a few years ago, TikTok has taken the digital world by storm, penetrating markets and demographics far and wide.

 Emerging from Beijing, China, TikTok – the brainchild of technology company ByteDance – is an app that lets you create, share and enjoy short videos, typically set to music.
 Its prominence has been swift and impressive, with ByteDance successfully taking on the likes of Netflix, YouTube, Snapchat, and Facebook.
 How did TikTok carve out such a prominent place in a market dominated by established names?
 The answer lies in a combination of strategic planning, localisation, and utilisation of artificial intelligence.